ebi-ait/hca-ebi-wrangler-central/docs/SOPs/archiving_SOP.md

 ### Step 1: Submit for Archiving

-1. Once the data files are uploaded and graph validated, the submission should be listed as **Graph Valid.**
+1. Once the data files are uploaded and the submission has been validated, the submission should be listed as **Graph Valid.**
 2. On the _Submit_ tab, click the Submit Button.
 3. The submission will be marked as **Processing** as it maps the experimental graph
 4. Once finished, the submission will be marked as: **Archiving**